liangxiaoxuan/Algorithm-training/Spark_EMR/Batch Data pipepline_Spark&EMR.md

 myResultDataFrame.groupBy(myResultDataFrame("someFileName")).mean()
 # turn back to RDD
 myResultDataFrame.rdd().map("mapperfunction")
 ```

 * Extend RDD to a "DataFrame" object
 * DataFrame: MLlib and Spaek Streaming are moving toward using DataFrames instead of Rdd
 * Dataset: More in Scala
 * SparkSQL exposes a JDBC/ODBC server (if you built Spark with Hive support)
-    1.Start it with sbin/start-thriftserver.sh
+    - Start it with sbin/start-thriftserver.sh
-    2.Listens on port 10000 by default
+    - Listens on port 10000 by default
-    3.Connect using bin/beeline -u jdbc:hive2://localhost:10000
+    - Connect using bin/beeline -u jdbc:hive2://localhost:10000
-    4.Have SQL shell to Spark SQL
+    - Have SQL shell to Spark SQL
-    5.Can create new tables, or query existing ones that were cached using hiveCtx.cacheTable("tablename")
+    - Can create new tables, or query existing ones that were cached using hiveCtx.cacheTable("tablename")
 * sparksql-Rdd / sparksql-dataframe: spark-sql-file.py

 * DataFrame more fit for structured data